armandsalle/Utils-Figma-Plugin/README.md

-# Plugin Utils Functions for Figma
+# Plugin Useful Functions for Figma

 The plugin can: